tebohl/Charity-Funding-Predictor/README.md

 With TensorFlow, I attempted to optimize the model to achieve a target predictive accuracy higher than 75% using the following methods:

 Data Adjustments:
-Dropped additoinal column 'ASK_AMT'.
-(This did not help the accuracy, so I replaced it in my second attempt) Created more bins for rare occurrences in column 'CLASSIFICATION'.
+- Dropped additoinal column 'ASK_AMT'.
+(This did not help the accuracy, so I replaced it in my second attempt)
+- Created more bins for rare occurrences in column 'CLASSIFICATION'.
 (I tried several bin quantities, but yielded a similar accuracy for each)
-Added one hidden layer.
-(I also tried different quantities of nodes, but the accuracy remained close to 72%) Added 50 epochs to the training regimen.
+- Added one hidden layer.
+(I also tried different quantities of nodes, but the accuracy remained close to 72%)
+- Added 50 epochs to the training regimen.

 ### Step 4: Summary
-After reading the data in charity_data.csv, unecessary columns were dropped, unique values binned together and categorical variables were encoded.
+After reading the data, unecessary columns were dropped, unique values binned together and categorical variables were encoded.
 The target variable was 'IS_SUCCESSFUL'.
-I then complied, trained and evaluated the model.
-Starting with two hidden layers, the first of which had twice as many nodes as features, the second with 15 nodes, I used relu and sigmoid activation functions and 100 epochs to train the model.
+The model was complied, trained and evaluated starting with two hidden layers, the first of which had twice as many nodes as features, the second with 15 nodes.
+Relu and sigmoid activation functions with 100 epochs were used to train the model.
 The accuracy was ~72.7%.
-I made several attempts to optimize the model (details are above), but the accuracy hovered around the same value.
+Following the initial trial, I made several attempts to optimize the model (details are above), but the accuracy hovered around the same value.
 Both models are saved in HDF5 files as well.